hmcts/cnp-module-webapp/README.md

 ## Testing
 There's a library of unit tests and integration tests in this repository.
 In the root of this repository is a tests folder.
 Inside that are two folders named int and unit.
 Folder int contains the integration tests and fixtures, the obviously named folder called unit contains the unit tests.
 These tests are here to give quality assurance and should be added to and modified if changes are made to moj-module-webapp.
-Every commit to the moj-module-webapp will result in all the unit and integration tests being executed against it, if all of this succeeds it is verisoned and released in github.
-This so exsiting code that uses older versions of the moj-module-webapp will not break.  and new infrastructure code can reference later releases.
+Every commit to the moj-module-webapp will result in all the unit and integration tests being executed against it, if all of this succeeds it's verisoned and released in github.
+This so exisiting code that uses older versions of the moj-module-webapp will not break, and new infrastructure code can reference later releases.

 Consider the following code fragment:-

 source   = "git::https://yourgithubrepo/moj-module-webapp?ref=0.0.67" <br />